yagpdb-cc/yagpdb-cc/fun/starboard v2/readme.md

  3. starboardListener.go.tmpl **MUST** be set to work **ONLY** in your starboard channel
  4. **user configured variables MUST be the same between both commands.** If you change something on one be sure to change it on the other
     - don't forget to configure your starboard channel ID and desired emojis for basic functions to work
+    - the exception to this rule is `$warnMessages`, you can manage these separately without issue.

 You should not enable anti-stars if your community cannot be trusted to self moderate starboard posts.
 It should work great for some servers but could be a total disaster for others.
 Use your own best judgement regarding your community members.